bahrus/deframe/README.md

 Step 1:

 Create an html file (or server-side stream) that references your component via an iframe tag.
 Then sprinkle the web component tag throughout the application as it is needed.
-Only one iframe gets created, for the sole purpose of downloading markup dependencies.
+Only one iFrame gets created, for the sole purpose of downloading markup dependencies (and is promptly deleted when it ceases being useful).

 ```html
 <!DOCTYPE html>